bernie-skipole/indipyserver/docs/source/usage/introduction.rst

     server = IPyServer(driver1, driver2, host="localhost", port=7624, maxconnections=5)
     asyncio.run(server.asyncrun())

 A connected client can then control all the drivers.
-The above illustrates multiple drivers can be served, however it could equally be one or none at all.
+The above illustrates multiple drivers can be served.

+Note, the default host 'localhost' will only allow client connections from the localhost.
+If you want the port to allow external connections use a host name of '0.0.0.0'.

+Any INDI client can be used to connect to this port, an associated client 'indipyterm' is available.

 Third party drivers